 Polio Outbreaks 2023

 Poliovirus (Poliomyelitis) has been recently confirmed in wastewater and ground samples in non-endemic countries in Africa, Asia, Canada, Europe, India, Israel, the United Kingdom, and New York (NY).
-As of January 6, 2023, the U.S. Centers for Disease Control and Prevention (CDC) sequencing analysis confirmed the presence of circulating vaccine-derived poliovirus (cVDPV2) in a total of 101 positive samples in NY, signaling its continued circulation in the U.S., and a health risk to local residents.
+In addition, as of January 6, 2023, the U.S. Centers for Disease Control and Prevention (CDC) sequencing analysis confirmed the presence of circulating vaccine-derived poliovirus (cVDPV2) in a total of 101 positive samples in NY, signaling its continued circulation in the U.S., and a health risk to residents.